maxz1985/docs/Writerside/topics/Custom-Identity-Broker-Access-To-AWS.md

 # Custom Identity Broker Access To AWS

-You can write a Custom Identity Broker to create a URL that lets users who sign in to your organization's network securely access the AWS Management Console.
+You can write a Custom Identity Broker to create a URL that lets users who log in to your organization's network securely access the AWS Management Console.
 * User authenticates to your own local identity system
 * Broker verifies that user is authenticated
 * Broker calls `AssumeRole` API (STS) to get temporary security credentials. `GetFederationToken` API can also be used but `AssumeRole` is the recommended way.